Our programs develop graduates with language skills to succeed in any field.

 Angela Helmer, Ph.D., assistant professor, is the 2014 recipient of the Monsignor James Doyle Humanities Teaching Award, presented by the College of Arts & Sciences.

-In an increasingly multicultural world, employers in most industries seek graduates proficient in a second or third language.
+In an increasingly multicultural world, employers seek graduates proficient in another language.
 Our graduates are at work in diverse fields.